About Short-term rentals

 Short-term rentals are prohibited

-“Even if the Plaintiffs and their renters are using the property for residential purposes, and even if the Plaintiffs themselves are physically at the property a portion of the year, wrote New York Supreme Court Justice Rebecca Slezak, “the commercialization of property in any way, by renting it out and advertising it on Airbnb or VRBO is prohibited.
+“Even if the Plaintiffs and their renters are using the property for residential purposes, and even if the Plaintiffs themselves are physically at the property a portion of the year,” wrote New York Supreme Court Justice Rebecca Slezak, “the commercialization of property in any way, by renting it out and advertising it on Airbnb or VRBO is prohibited.“

 So is “house-swapping”

-House Swapping does not constitute a residential use of property, but rather, a commercial one.
-It is not a residential use because the third parties using your property during the house swap are using the property in a short-term, transient manner, much like a hotel — which is expressly prohibited by the Court’s ruling in Stone v.
-Peck.
-Furthermore, according to our attorneys, “House Swapping is commercial; it entails a bargained-for exchange through which you obtain the benefit of temporarily living in a third-party’s residence.”
+Our deeds restrict properties to “residential” use only.
+House Swapping is not a residential use of property.
+It is not a residential use because the third parties using property during a house-swap are using it in a short-term, transient manner, much like a hotel or a timeshare — uses prohibited by the Court’s ruling in Stone v.
+Peck, as well as other state court decisions upholding restrictive covenants.